“May, more than any other month of the year, wants us to feel most alive.” Fennel Hudson, author, naturalist, and countryman

 “May is trying to kill us.”—Parents everywhere

-“I mean, aren’t you ready to go?” the man asks imploringly.
+“I mean, aren’t you ready to go?” the man hisses from the side of his mouth.

 “Of course I’m ready to go, Derek.
 I was ready to go when we got here!
 I just feel bad.
 I mean, there are still so many people here, and no one else is leaving.
-And, besides, I can’t find my purse in this mess.
+And I can’t even find my purse in this mess.
 I swear I put it right…here.
 Somewhere.
 Do you see it?”
-They both dig through a mountain of purses and light jackets scattered over a pair of matching swanky chairs.
-Chairs that have probably never served their purpose of supporting a single derriere.
+They dig through a mountain of purses and jackets scattered over a pair of matching swanky chairs.
+The kind of chairs that aren’t actually meant for sitting, but rather for looking at and holding purses and jackets.

 “Susan, I’m gonna be honest, I don’t know what your purse looks like, or why you even brought it.
 You don’t need anything in it!
 I’ve got your phone and lipstick in my pocket, for Pete’s sake.
 And, I promise you, everyone here wants to leave.
 It’s just that no one wants to be the first one to go!
 Come on.
 Let’s do it.
 No one will even notice.
 Seriously.
 Come on.
 We can go to Waffle House on the way home.”
 Derek wiggles his eyebrows at this prospect and reaches for Susan’s waist.
 “The babysitter’s not expecting us for at least—“